-j.
-ENGAGING IN INTERNATIONAL ACTIVITIES
+J. ENGAGING IN INTERNATIONAL ACTIVITIES

-- i.
-An institution seeking to add active international functions (e.g., training sites, recruiting, instruction, marketing, business) outside the United States, open branch campuses or coordinating offices in another country, or contract with foreign agents or educational entities, including formal articulation agreements, is required to obtain prior approval from the Commission.
-[C.17.
-Policy on International Activities Page 1] - An accredited institution offering educational programs outside of their home country obtains all appropriate external approvals where required, including higher education system administration, government bodies, and DEAC.
+- 1. An institution seeking to add active international functions (e.g., training sites, recruiting, instruction, marketing, business) outside the United States, coordinating offices in another country, or contract with foreign agents or educational entities is required to obtain prior approval from the Commission. - 2.
+An accredited institution offering educational programs outside of its home country obtains all appropriate external approvals where required, including higher education system administration, government bodies, and DEAC.
 The institution documents the accepted legal basis for its operation in the host country or country of origin and meets legal requirements of the host country or country of origin.